Clarifai/old-docs/api-guide/concept/knowledge_graph.md

 **Synonym** The 'synonym' relation defines two concepts that essential mean the same thing.
 This is more like a "is" relationship.
 So for example a 'synonym' relationship could be: "puppy" is "pup" The reverse is also true once the former is added so: "pup" is "puppy" will appear in queries as well.

-What you need to make these calls

-PAT
-need docs to explain the best way to get user id need to explain pat need to explain APP ID concepts

-(returned in login request)

 ## Create